glacambre/firenvim/README.md

 Similarly, you can detect when Firenvim disconnects from a Neovim instance with the `UILeave` autocommand.

-### Using different settings depending on the page/element being edited
+### Using different settings depending on the url/page/element being edited

-If you want to use different settings depending on the textarea you're currently editing, you can use autocommands to do that too.
-All buffers are named like this: `domainname_page_selector.txt` (see the [toFileName function](src/utils/utils.ts)).
+The nvim buffer loaded into a textarea is given a unique name.
+All buffers are named something like this: `domainname_page_selector.txt` (see the [toFileName function](src/utils/utils.ts)).

+This alows you to configure different settings by creating autocommands targeting/matching the buffername for that url/page/element.
 For example, this will set file type to markdown for all GitHub buffers:

 ```lua
 vim.api.nvim_create_autocmd({'BufEnter'}, {